 Summary of Alternative I Summary of Alternative 2 Alternative 3 Alternative 4 Alternatives 5 and 6

 (See above.) offset through (See above.)
 (See above.)
 (See above.)

 compensatory mitigation

 developed in coordination

 policy or authorization or

 as offered voluntarily by

 leaseholder) that meets

 accepted principles of

 compensatory mitigation

 including:

 Achieving measurable

 outcomes for Greater

 Sage-Grouse habitat

 function that are at

 least equal to the lost

 or degraded values;

 Accounting for a level

 of risk that the

 mitigation action may

 fail or not persist for

 the full duration of the

 impact.

 If, prior to development, the

 county in which the tract is

 located provides information

 indicating that an NSO

 stipulation can be excepted or

 modified based on a reasonable

 understanding of likely

 development because either of

 the criterion above would apply,

 the BLM would manage that

 lease accordingly unless the BLM

 determines, at the APD stage

 and in consultation with the State

 of Colorado, that neither of the

 criteria identified above is met.

-a record recording above is med
+criteria identined above is filet.

 In order to approve exceptions or

 modifications to this lease

 stipulation, the Authorized Officer

-must obtain agreement, including

 must obtain agreement, including